ekhlebus/ml-zoomcamp/05-deploying_ML_model/README.md

     ```
     uvicorn predict:app --host 0.0.0.0 --port 9696 --reload
     ```
-    Now we can go to http://localhost:9696/docs, input customer (json formatted), execute and see prediction.
+    Now we can go to http://localhost:9696/docs and input customer in **json format**:

+     execute and see prediction: